A Scalable Entity-Based Framework for Auditing Bias in LLMs: Methodology

 \paragraph{Entity Sets per Domain.} We examine three socially important domains to demonstrate the framework's genericity: politics, geopolitics, and economics.
 As summarized in Table~\ref{tab_tasks}, politicians, countries, and companies represent these domains.
 We adapt the entity set creation strategy to obtain representative lists.
 When a selection is needed, as is the case for politicians and companies, we employ a hierarchical sampling strategy to balance $\mathcal{E}$ and control for potential confounders.
 We extract the prominent politicians from CC-News~\cite{mackenzie2020cc} based on citation frequency using entity detection~\cite{akbik2019flair} and linking~\cite{de-cao-etal-2022-multilingual}.
 We use Wikidata~\cite{pellissier2016freebase} and ParlGov~\cite{doring2012parliament} to categorize entities along a standard ideological spectrum ranging from far-left to far-right.
 The result is a set of 984 politicians spanning the political spectrum.
 For countries, we include states and territories, along with their Wikidata metadata.
 We generate a balanced list of 1,200 companies across 10 industries, diversified by region and ownership with GPT-5.1.
 We create a detailed prompt to prevent hallucinations of company names and categorization.
 To validate the approach, we manually checked a subset of 200 companies and found no errors.
 We provide details on entity set creation in Appendix~\ref{app_entities}.

 \paragraph{Downstream Tasks.} We audit bias across different downstream tasks $\mathcal{T}$ for each entity type, making the analysis more comprehensive and robust.
 For each domain, we prompt GPT-5.1 to generate a preliminary list of tasks likely to be used in real-world applications.
 We then select four tasks for each domain, as summarized in Table~\ref{tab_tasks}.
 Target-based sentiment classification appeared in all preliminary lists, and we retained it to support direct comparison across domains.
 The other tasks are specific, such as \textit{Financial Risk Assessment} for companies and \textit{International Law Breach} for countries, and enable a tailored domain analysis to assess whether observed biases are attributable to particular entities or arise from task-specific framing.
+We selected companies and financial tasks because finance is a highly consequential application domain for LLMs.
+These models are increasingly applied for market prediction, risk scoring, and earnings analysis.
+Entity-level priors can directly influence economic decisions when such systems are deployed, making the evaluation of systematic regional or sector disparities critical.
 We detail the tasks in Appendix~\ref{app_tasks}.